zeriaxdev/ircr/README.md

 ## License

-IRCR is proudly presented under the **WTFPL** (What The F\*\*\*ing Public License).
+IRCR is proudly presented under the **WTFPL** (DO WHAT THE F\*\*K YOU WANT TO PUBLIC LICENSE).
 In other words, do whatever the f**k you want with this dumpster fire of a codebase.
 We take no responsibility for any damage caused by this project (including mental anguish, loss of hair, or urges to become a goat farmer).

 ## Acknowledgments